 Written By: Ali Audi | July 7, 2015 | No Comments

-In light of the recent U.S. Supreme Court ruling (Obergefell v.
-Hodges), in which same-sex marriage was legalized in the whole country, we have received questions as to exactly what rights have now been gained.
+The recent U.S. Supreme Court ruling (Obergefell v.
+Hodges) legalized Same-Sex Marriage in the whole country.
+We have received questions regarding what rights the verdict has granted to Same-Sex Couples.
 We have therefore put together a short primer on the rights and obligations granted to couples before, during and after marriage.
 While this discussion does note some issues more directly affecting same-sex couples, the general principles apply to all marriages in Pennsylvania.

 Before Marriage, the Prenuptial Agreement

 A Prenuptial Agreement is a contract which sets out the rights and obligations of the parties if the marriage does not succeed.

 - The agreement can be basic and state the property that each party is bringing into the marriage and therefore excluded from the marital property in the event of a divorce.

 - Or the agreement can be more in-depth and provide specific levels of support for each party based on factors like

 - the length of the marriage;